Skip to main content

 • Helm

-Finally these ansible modules must be installed, e.g. ansible-galaxy collection install kubernetes.core:
+Finally these Ansible modules must be installed, e.g. ansible-galaxy collection install kubernetes.core: Finally these Ansible modules must be installed, e.g. ansible-galaxy collection install kubernetes.core:

 • Ansible Galaxy Module: kubernetes.core >= 2.2